mb2448/ok-binaries/README.md

 - Create a new CSV file with today's date
 - Keep only the 7 most recent data files

-**Note**: The automated GitHub Actions workflow updates data daily online, but for offline use, run the parser manually when you want fresh data.
+**Note**: The automated GitHub Actions workflow updates data daily online, but for offline use, run the parser manually when you want more up to date orbits.

 ## Command Line Orbit Plotting